DocRaptor/docraptor-php/README.md

 ## More Help

-DocRaptor has a lot of more [styling](https://docraptor.com/documentation/style) and [implementation options](https://docraptor.com/documentation/api).
+DocRaptor has a lot more [styling](https://docraptor.com/documentation/style) and [implementation options](https://docraptor.com/documentation/api).

 Stuck?
-We're experts at using DocRaptor so please [email us](mailto:support@docraptor.com) if you run into trouble.
+We're experts at using DocRaptor so please [email our support team](mailto:support@docraptor.com) if you run into trouble.

 ## Development